lpkoh/TDICovidProject/Readme.md

 The first is Google's mobility report, which releases the percentage change on a day by day basis of social movement.
 A negative percentage would mean less socializing and hence greater social distancing, for example.
 The data is available from February till now.
 What the report looks like:
 ![GitHub Logo](/Images/report-screenshot.png)
+There are pdfs for each US state, with breakdowns for mobility data into the county level.
+However, it is all in pdf and not csv format.
+I use an existing data extraction tool found at https://github.com/vitorbaptista/google-covid19-mobility-reports to extract the pdfs into csvs, and the tool also comes with checks to make sure that the data is extracted properly.
+An example dataframe is in Datasets.
+Here is an example row from the dataframe: region	subregion	      updated_at	retail_and_recreation	grocery_and_pharmacy	parks	transit_stations	workplaces	residential Alabama	Autauga County	2020-03-29	        -0.42	                 -0.08	      -0.14	          NaN	        -0.35	      0.16 This shows the change on 03 Mar for Alabama's Autauga County in terms of social mobility across the different kinds of locations.
+If there is insufficient data, NaN is given instead.

+Another possible site to scrape from is https://www.cuebiq.com/visitation-insights-covid19/.
+Cuebiq is a startup that is providing weekly, county level data of social mobility in the USA.